Many food crops thrive well in cool weather [1]. Quite a few of them can be grown in winter, including kale.

 16. Lettuce

-It prefers the cold to the heat, but it can be damaged by frost.
-The damage doesn’t make the plant inedible, however.
+It prefers the cold to the heat, but frost can damage it.
+However, the damage doesn’t make the plant inedible.

-A hard frost can kill this plant if it’s not properly protected with mulch and row covers to keep the snow off.
+A hard frost can kill this plant if it’s not adequately protected with mulch and row covers to keep the snow off.

 18. Parsley